sahilbaligar0407/AutoCaptions/AutoCaptions/README.md

 For questions, issues, or contributions:

 1. Check the troubleshooting section
-2. Review the specification document
+2. Review the specification document (PROGRESSIVE_CAPTIONS_SPEC.md)
-3. Run the test script
+3. Check the logs for error messages
 4. Open an issue on GitHub

 ---